Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-If you have max points in California for mule deer and want the best chance at a trophy buck, you need to be looking at the Doyle, Anderson Flat, and Round Valley units.
+If you have max points in California for mule deer and want the best chance at a trophy buck, you need to be looking at the G3, Anderson Flat, and Round Valley units.
 Weather is a huge factor in these units, especially Anderson Flat.
-You are really going to need weather for Doyle, Anderson Flat, and Round Valley to be good hunts.
-In the past, it has been warm and dry, and hunters have struggled as it takes weather to push the deer into the traditional areas.
-The Devil’s Garden hunts are still a good option, but they have been struggling to produce big deer like in years past, whether it be due to drought or lack of animals.
-G3, the Goodale unit, has really been struggling to produce the big bucks it was known for in the past.
+You are really going to need to put in for Doyle, Anderson Flat, and Round Valley to be good hunts in the late season.
+It has been a dry, and that hurts these areas because it takes weather to move the deer out of the traditional areas.
+G3 and Round Valley are still a good option, but they have been struggling to produce big deer like in years past, whether it’s the weather or the lack of animals.
+G3, the Goodale unit, has really been struggling to produce the big bucks it was known for in the past, although a few have been taken in recent years.
 If you are willing to pick up a smoke pole and are a fan of putting your glass to work, it is hard to look past M3, Doyle.
-With bad weather, this is still a good hunt, but if it gets some weather, there will be some big deer to hit the dirt.
+With bad weather, this is still a good unit, but if it gets some weather, there will be some big deer to hit the dirt.

-California offers youth hunters a reduced price license and has a few awesome deer hunts set aside.
+California offers youth hunters a reduced-price license and has a number of good hunts set aside.
 The two better youth hunts available are units J12, Round Valley, and J15, Anderson Flat.
-For unit J12, these are the best season dates on this unit.
-With season dates of December 2-17, this can be a great hunt.
-The other hunt, unit J15, Anderson Flat, is a good hunt with late season dates of November 25-December 3, which takes place during the same time as the G37 hunt, but it is a good hunt for a mature buck.
+For awareness, these are the best season dates out of all the youth season dates (December 6-21, this can be a great snow hunt).
+Unit J15, Anderson Flat, is a good hunt and the season dates of November 22-30, which takes place during the same time as the G37 hunt, just it is a good hunt for a mature buck.
 Units J12 and J15 are going to be fairly weather dependent.

 California Deer Season Dates